Ed Condry: Ordained ministry

 Condry studied for the priesthood at Lincoln Theological College, being awarded his Diploma in Theology (DipTh; accredited by the University of Nottingham) in 1981.
 He was made a deacon at Petertide 1982 (27 June) and ordained a priest the Petertide following (26 June 1983), both times by Douglas Feaver, Bishop of Peterborough, at Peterborough Cathedral.
 He then served his three-year title post as assistant curate at Weston Favell, one year into which he was ordained a priest.
 His first incumbency was as vicar at Bloxham with Milcombe and South Newington, Oxfordshire, from 1985 until he became rector at the Rugby Team Ministry in 1993.

 In 2002, Condry was appointed Canon Treasurer at Canterbury Cathedral.

 Episcopal ministry

 10 Downing Street announced on 19 June 2012 that Condry had been nominated suffragan Bishop of Ramsbury in the Diocese of Salisbury.
 He was consecrated as a bishop at Westminster Abbey on 21 September and welcomed (enthroned/installed) at Salisbury Cathedral on 23 September.
 As suffragan bishop, Condry had oversight of the Archdeaconries of Sarum and Wiltshire.
 In January 2018, it was announced that he would retire effective 30 April 2018.

-After retirement, he became honorary assistant bishop in the Diocese of Peterborough.
+After retirement, he became honorary assistant bishop in the dioceses of Peterborough and Coventry.